Darien2805/IS212_SPM/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ### Running the backend
-From the main directory, do cd /backend and then run `npm run devStart`
+From the main directory, do cd /backend and then run `npm run devStart`.
+If you are running a Mac, be sure to enter your password in the index.js file in the backend folder.

 ### Running the frontend
-From the main directory , do cd /frontend and then run `npm start`
+From the main directory , do cd /frontend and then run `npm start`.

 ### Known Bugs
-If you are running SQL v8.0 and above on a Mac, there is an error that prevents data from being retrieved and crashes the whole database.
-It is something to do with SQL= only_full_group_by.
-We have shown prof Keith and acknowledges that there is nothing that can be done except downgrading your SQL
+If you are running MySQL v8.0 and above on a Mac, there is an error that prevents data from being retrieved and crashes the whole database.
+It is something to do with the incompatibility with sql_mode=only_full_group_by.

-If you are running a Mac, be sure to enter your password in the index.js in the backend folder.